What is a Vibratome (Vibrating Microtome)?

 Common synonyms include vibrating microtome and vibrating blade microtome.

-Applications of Vibratomes in Scientific Research
+Applications of Vibratomes in Neuroscience, Pathology, and Life Science

 Vibratomes are used across a wide range of scientific disciplines where thick, intact tissue slices are needed without the structural distortion caused by traditional microtomy or cryostat sectioning.
 Because vibratomes preserve cell viability and tissue architecture, they are ideal for functional and structural studies alike.